Part 2: Freefall

 Jeff Cotton continued to live in Hawaii for a while but,

-I believe, has moved back to the mainland.
+I believe, divided his time between the islands and the mainland.
 He set up a janitorial business

 and was a 'janitor for Jesus' for a number of years before becoming an